Call Now for a FREE Consultation Call Now (407) 712-7300

 Workers’ Compensation Lawyers in Orlando

-Workers’ compensation benefits are designed to provide financial relief to workers who have suffered personal injury or became ill due to their work conditions or setting.
+Workers’ compensation benefits are designed to provide financial relief to workers who have suffered an injury or become ill due to their work conditions or setting.
 Nearly every employer in the state of Florida is required to carry workers’ compensation insurance to provide compensation for lost wages and medical bills.

 Who is Entitled to Workers’ Compensation Benefits?

-Florida law requires that every employer with four or more employees carry workers’ compensation insurance.
-However, in the construction industry, even if there is only one employee, the employer still needs to carry workers’ compensation coverage.
+Florida law requires that every employer with 4 or more employees carry workers’ compensation insurance.
+In the construction industry, even if there is only one employee, the employer still needs to carry workers’ compensation coverage.

 Only employees are eligible for benefits.
-This includes anyone who is:
+According to Florida Workers’ Compensation Law § 440.02, this includes anyone who is:

 • Full-time workers